 2. Training of AI technicians and recorders

 Milk recorders and artificial insemination technicians recruited for the project need to be trained /made available.
-Milk recorder should be a veterinary assistant level person with good social skills.
+Milk recorder should at least Matric science group, with good social skills.

 3. Tagging and registration of cows/buffaloes